fuyuyun99/mingyuwebsite/content/_index.md

           date_start: '2016-01-01'
           date_end: '2020-12-31'
           description: Taught electronic engineering and researched semiconductor physics.
+        - title: Executive Vice-President of Student Union
+          company: University of Science and Technology of China
+          company_url: ''
+          company_logo: USTC
+          location: Hefei
+          date_start: '2019-09-01'
+          date_end: '2020-06-30'
+          description: Organized campus events such as dances, photo exhibitions and conferences.
     design:
       columns: '2'
+  - block: portfolio
+    id: projects
+    content:
+      title: Projects
+      filters:
+        folders:
+          - project
+      # Default filter index (e.g. 0 corresponds to the first `filter_button` instance below).
+      default_button_index: 0
+      # Filter toolbar (optional).
+      # Add or remove as many filters (`filter_button` instances) as you like.
+      # To show all items, set `tag` to "*".
+      # To filter by a specific tag, set `tag` to an existing tag name.
+      # To remove the toolbar, delete the entire `filter_button` block.
+      buttons:
+        - name: All
+          tag: '*'
+        - name: Deep Learning
+          tag: Deep Learning
+        - name: Other
+          tag: Demo
+    design:
+      # Choose how many columns the section has.
+Valid values: '1' or '2'.
+      columns: '1'
+      view: showcase
+      # For Showcase view, flip alternate rows?
+      flip_alt_rows: false
   - block: accomplishments
     content:
       # Note: `&shy;` is used to add a 'soft' hyphen in a long heading.